wncc/codewars-v4/docs/Pirate.md

 ### `getDeployPoint()`
 Returns the coordinates of the deploy point of the team as a tuple `(x, y)`.

+### `getID()`
+Returns a string that uniquely identifies a pirate from each team, corresponding to the order of its creation

 ### `getDimensionX()`
 Returns the X dimension of the game.